My preschooler and I spent some time this afternoon re-creating a scene from the children’s book Acorns Everywhere by Kevin Sherry.

 After cutting out all the pieces we painted them using a pom-pom attached to a clothespin.
 Not only do my kids think it’s fun to paint this way, but by dabbing it with the pom-pom it gave it more texture looking more like fur on the animal.

 I forgot to get pictures of how I made my acorns but I simply used the acorn in the template to trace 10 of them on brown construction paper.
 Then we used dark brown paint to paint the tops of them.
-I drew a light pencil mark at the top so Luke knew where to stop painting.
+I drew a light pencil mark at the top so my son knew where to stop painting.

 While the paint was drying we assembled our layered background.
 I started by cutting a large hill out of light colored green paper and glued it onto our blue construction paper background.